venkatnarayantl/crop-marketing-project/README.md

-# hackathon-project
+# E-Commerce-website-using-html-css-Js
-me and my team made this project for smart india hackathon on the topic direct marketing access for the farmers
+  A simulation of client side e-commerce website with feature as add to cart, proceed for checkout and payment options.
+It simultes a shopping cart within a website
+This project is made for the future ready talent internship program using azure services.